Josh Robinson (running back)

-Joshua Devonte Robinson Sr. (born August 24, 1992) is an American former professional football running back.
+Joshua Devonte Robinson Sr. (born August 24, 1992) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Mississippi State Bulldogs, and was selected by the Indianapolis Colts in the sixth round of the 2015 NFL draft.

 Early life

 Robinson attended Franklinton High School in Franklinton, Louisiana, where he was a two-sport athlete in both football and track.
 He helped lead his team to the Louisiana 4A State Championship.
 He was picked by Louisiana Sports Writers Association to the First-team All-State 4A squad.
-He was named Honorable Mention on the Baton Rouge Advocate’s statewide 2011 Super Dozen.
+He was named Honorable Mention on the Baton Rouge Advocate's statewide 2011 Super Dozen.
 As a junior, the Demons went 14–1 and fell one game short of the state championship, losing to Neville High School in the finals.
 He rushed for 1,315 yards and scored 22 touchdowns, while also adding 11 catches for 205 yards with five more touchdowns.
 He ran for 1,105 yards during his senior season with 20 touchdowns, and also caught 22 passes for 558 yards and seven more scores.
 Robinson also participated in varsity track, where he posted a personal-best time of 11.23 seconds in the 100-meter dash.

 Considered a three-star recruit by Rivals.com, Robinson was listed as the No. 49 running back in the nation in 2011.

 College career

 With Vick Ballard and LaDarius Perkins already established as the Bulldogs' primary running backs, Robinson redshirted the 2011 season.

 In 2012, Robinson, as the primary backup to Perkins, appeared in 12 games, rushing 55 times for 335 yards and a touchdown.
 His biggest game was a 7-rush, 91 yard day against Northwestern in the Gator Bowl.

 Robinson again backed up Perkins in 2013, appearing in all 13 games and rushing 78 times for 459 yards and 3 touchdowns.
-He had his first 100-yard game in the Bulldogs' 24-17 overtime win against Arkansas.
+He had his first 100-yard game in the Bulldogs' 24–17 overtime win against Arkansas.

 Robinson was the Bulldogs' starting running back in 2014.
 He rushed for a career-high 124 yards in a 47–34 win over UAB.
 He then eclipsed that total with 197 rushing yards in a 34–29 win over LSU, and again with 198 yards in a win over Kentucky., which is tied for the 8th most single-game rushing yards in school history.
 Robinson had a career-high 6 receptions and 110 receiving yards as the Bulldogs escaped an upset bid from Arkansas.
-Although overshadowed by fellow teammate, Dak Prescott, Robinson was listed as a darkhorse Heisman candidate by various media outlets.
+Although overshadowed by teammate, Dak Prescott, Robinson was listed as a darkhorse Heisman candidate by various media outlets.

 On December 31, 2014, Robinson announced he would forgo his senior season and enter the 2015 NFL draft.
 He completed his tenure at Mississippi State by rushing for 75 yards on 13 carries in the Bulldogs' 49–34 loss to Georgia Tech in the Orange Bowl.